Skip to main content

 The Trust aims to award the Scholarship to individuals who not only have the academic and personal qualities to enable them to complete and benefit from a postgraduate course, but who will also act as positive ambassadors for their home countries in Durham and put their enhanced knowledge, skills and leadership capacity to good use for the benefit of the wider community in southern Africa and beyond.

-The Ruth First Scholarship may not be awarded to a student taking the MBA programme; it is also unsuitable for 2-year programmes such as the Master’s in Social Work.
+The Ruth First Scholarship may not be awarded to a student taking the MBA programme; it is also unsuitable for 2-year programmes such as the MSW (Master of Social Work).

 The person selected for the Ruth First Scholarship will need to provide evidence of possessing a qualification in English language that meets the minimum requirement for the programme applied for.
 This is a UK Government requirement: if it is not met, a visa will not be issued.
 If you already have a suitable qualification (see the University’s guidance here), send a scan of the certificate with your application.
 If you haven’t, don’t do anything about it now: this will be a condition of any offer made to you by the University.
 Requirements for particular programmes at Durham are listed here.